MaksimRudnev/annotated/README.md

 ## Pros

 Speed and simplicity.
-Annotations are printed in different (red) color, which makes them easier to understand.
+Annotations are printed in a different (red) color, which makes them easier to understand.

 ## Limitations